OscarLegoupil/causal-hba1c-diabetes/README.md

 The hemoglobin A1c test is a key diagnostic and monitoring tool in diabetes management.
 Levels above 7% indicate suboptimal glucose control and increased risk of complications.
 This study investigates whether routine A1c testing during hospitalization leads to better care coordination and reduced readmissions.

 ### Policy Implications
-Results suggest that **personalized testing strategies** based on patient characteristics may be more effective than universal testing policies.
+Results suggest **limited causal impact** of HbA1c testing on 30-day readmissions.
 Healthcare systems should consider:
-- Age-stratified testing protocols
+- **Current HbA1c testing practices** may not significantly reduce short-term readmissions
-- Risk-based resource allocation
+- **Focus on other interventions** for readmission reduction may be more effective
-- Integration with existing care pathways
+- **Cost-benefit analysis** of routine HbA1c testing protocols needed
-- Cost-effectiveness of targeted interventions
+- **Long-term outcomes** beyond 30-day readmissions should be evaluated

 ## Limitations